 Matchday nutrition is pinnacle for all soccer players.
 An afternoon kick-off will usually involve the same type of foods that an individual will keep within their diet regime throughout the week but instead the timing of the meal and amounts of macros in the meal will differ.

-As previously mentioned above by Burke et al., (2011) it is important to consume around 6-12g per kg of body weight for carbohydrates on match day that will involve an extreme commitment to moderate and high-intensity exercise.
 This meal should be consumed around 3-4 hours before the game to allow your body to appropriately digest the pre-game meal and allow your glycogen (energy) reserves to be maintained effectively in preparation for the match ahead.
 It should also be noted to keep protein and fat to a small amount as this will help avoid carrying a ‘heavy stomach’ and debilitating performance.

 If the match is an earlier kick-off then an important aspect of your nutrition will come from your dinner the night before.
 Ensure to consume extra portions of carbohydrates such as pasta, rice or bread.
 Additionally, breakfast on the day of the game should be your most vital meal which should be light and low in fats and carbohydrates should be the predominant macro.